tony/cv/vue/README.rst

 With GitHub's new API, it may be lot easier to reintroduce live browser queries to API.

+*Re: Optimizing getters/reducers*

+The code to filter (as of 2018-02-01) is not efficient.
+I don't intend on optimizing or restructuring the data until the very end when the structures are set in stone.
+Refactoring data structures and flow is costly, and the only real way to test someone's chops in this respect is in the final stages.
+A wise programmer isn't going to try to play a prophet and guess what the data layout will be like in early stages, premature optimization is the root of all evil.

 .. _vue.js: https://vuejs.org/
 .. _vuex: https://vuex.vuejs.org/en/